-Jacksonville Tax Deeds Attorney
+Jacksonville Tax Deeds Lawyer

 Wouldn’t you like to be able to pick up a piece of property for the price of the back taxes owed on the property, plus a few dollars in government fees?
 County governments sell properties all the time for taxes, and anyone with the patience and means can acquire property through a tax deed sale.
 There are many steps to take before you can make a tax deed property your own, however, not the least of which is a suit to quiet title and make sure you are truly gaining ownership that is not claimed by another owner or a bank.
-Jacksonville real property litigation attorney Daniel M. Copeland can advise you on tax deed sales and represent you in a quiet title suit in the circuit courts of Duval, Clay, Nassau and St. Johns County.
+Jacksonville tax deeds lawyer Daniel M. Copeland can advise you on tax deed sales and represent you in a quiet title suit in the circuit courts of Duval, Clay, Nassau and St. Johns County.
 Learn more about tax deeds below, and contact Daniel M. Copeland, Attorney at Law, P.A. for help acquiring title free and clear of adverse claims.

 How Florida tax deed sales work

 In a tax deed sale, a property is sold by the county because of delinquent real estate taxes.
 Taxes and fees of the sale go to the Tax Collector and can include all of the following: